ignaciomarquezalbes/coding-portfolio/math-projects/ode-numerical-methods/euler-explicit/README.md

   xₙ₊₁ = xₙ + h,
   yₙ₊₁ = yₙ + h * f(xₙ, yₙ),

 where h is the step size, and f is the function defining the problem.
-This process is repeated for a fixed number of steps determined by the user.
+This process is repeated for a fixed number of steps.

 ## Code Structure